-Jennifer has held managerial and executive positions in the following corporations and organizations and/or has appeared in the media as a spokesperson representing these employers: AFC Enterprises, AT&T, AT &T Network Systems, Clark Atlanta University and its Center for Cancer Research and Therapeutic Development, Dell SecureWorks, Thurgood Marshall College Fund, UPS, and UPS Worldwide Logistics.
-She has built a considerable track record in developing and executing communication strategy to support philanthropy and large-scale fundraising initiatives for non-profit organizations and colleges and universities.
-Her expertise supports annual fundraising campaigns, major gifts, and special campaigns.
+Jennifer has held managerial and executive positions in the following corporations and organizations and/or has appeared in the media as a spokesperson representing them: AFC Enterprises, AT&T, AT&T Network Systems, Clark Atlanta University and its Center for Cancer Research and Therapeutic Development, Dell SecureWorks, Thurgood Marshall College Fund, UPS, and UPS Worldwide Logistics.

 Since 1999, Jennifer has been on faculty as an instructor of communication for several graduate and undergraduate courses at Georgia State University, a major public research university.